haarshvardhana/Zepto-Inventory-Sales-Analysis-with-SQL/README.md

-# 🛒 Zepto E-commerce SQL Analysis
+# 🛒 Zepto Q-commerce SQL Analysis

 **Project Overview**
-This project simulates a real-world data analyst workflow using Zepto’s e-commerce inventory dataset.
+This project simulates a real-world data analyst workflow using Zepto’s Q-commerce inventory dataset.
 The goal is to explore, clean, and analyze inventory data with SQL and generate actionable business insights.

 **Purpose**
 - Build a strong portfolio project for data analyst roles